maldroid/hardware-hacking/three.md

 ![Glitching voltage chart](assets/glitch.png)

-Of course there's no difference to volateg between the delay and offset glitch, but delay is constant and the offset changes length.
-You can also see that the glitch length get progressiveley bigger.
-Now that we have our circuit, we have the second Arduino controlling the transistor which quickly turns the power off and on we can start glitching.
-What does glitching look like?
+Of course there's no difference to voltage between the delay and the offset glitch, but the delay is constant and the offset changes length.
+You can also see that the glitch length get progressively bigger.
+Now that we have our circuit, we have the second Arduino controlling the transistor, we have the transistor that quickly turns the power off and on, we can start glitching.
+What does the glitching look like?
 Take a look at the serial output in the GIF below.

+![Serial output of a glitching CPU](assets/fault-injection-terminal.gif)

-It's important to note that we are not actually sending any data.
+It's important to note that we are not actually sending any data to the board.
+Any password guess at all.
 The CPU itself displays all the information because of the glitching.
 You can see at the end that we got the `Password correct!` message without providing any password.
 This happened even though the board was locked and didn't allow any password guesses!
 Isn't this magical?

-![Serial output of a glitching CPU](assets/fault-injection-terminal.gif)

 It's time for a summary and - if you still have questions left - a bit of a FAQ.